dengyaotriangle/MontgomeryMultiplication/README.md

 # MontgomeryMultiplication
-32 and 64 bit montgomery multiplication in C++
+32 and 64 bit montgomery multiplication in C++, for competitive programming.

 ## Usage